The ultimate guide to administrative tasks and duties

 1. Strong organizational skills

-Some common examples of organization skills are:
+Some common organization skills include:

 • Writing memos and transcribing recorded dictation